 North Park Neighborhood

-The influx of investors coming into the marketplace, are building modern day Contemporary Homes.
+The influx of investors coming into the marketplace is building modern-day Contemporary Homes.
 They then sell them for a profit.
 We call this “Flipped Homes.”
 People who have lived in the community for a long time are not too fond of flippers.
 They feel that they take away the charm.

 Dining and Shopping

 There are also many microbreweries to choose from in the area.
 North Park is a very self-sufficient neighborhood.
-There are several banks, drug stores, grocery stores and specialty boutique type of shops and clothing stores.
-Businesses are such an integral part of the neighborhood that, besides all the entertainment options, all your day-to-day needs can be met without leaving the area.
+There are several banks, drug stores, grocery stores, specialty boutique shops, and clothing stores.
+Businesses are such an integral part of the neighborhood that all your day-to-day needs can be met without leaving the area besides all the entertainment options.

-Examples of local places are Pigment; a boutique shop located on 30th Street near University Avenue.
+Pigment, a boutique shop located on 30th Street near University Avenue, is a local place.
 It carries a ton of cute gifts and accessory items.
 This makes it fun to visit and hard to leave.
-Simply Local is another great shop nearby that brings local artists and inventors together to exhibit their work under one roof.
+Simply Local is another excellent shop nearby that brings local artists and inventors together to exhibit their work under one roof.
 About 85% of the products in this store are from San Diego.
 If you like skateboarding, then don’t forget to go to Overload.
 This is an art gallery and event space that happens to have amazing skateboards and skateboarding attire.